Looking for undergraduate research opportunities? Read on...

 Our group is currently pursuing two major projects, and we welcome interest in either or both of these.

 The Connection Project: We are also testing an intervention we developed to change the quality of adolescents’ peer relationships.
 We start from the recognition that, under the right conditions the adolescent world, rather than being a Darwinian struggle for survival, can be a source of support and encouragement.
-In groups from well-run summer camps, to theatre troupes, to wilderness experiences to retreats, under the right conditions, adolescents are willing to gradually open up to their peers and let down their guard.
+In groups from well-run summer camps, to theatre troupes, to wilderness experiences, to retreats, adolescents are willing to open up to their peers and gradually let down their guard.
 When peers can provide support and reciprocate, tight, life-changing bonds are often formed and endure.
 We have been working to identify and replicate critical ingredients in this process.
 The result is The Connection Project, a school-based program, based on cutting edge-research in the social sciences to enhance academic and life outcomes for at-risk teens.
-We are testing this both locally, and with funding from the William T. Grant Foundation, as a means to enhance the social and academic experience of mar
+We are testing this both locally, and with funding from the William T. Grant Foundation, as a means to enhance the social and academic experience.